About Rocket Heritage & Archaeology

 He enjoys nothing more than working with existing buildings and bringing them back to life through restoration or conversion.
 Anthony has been involved with projects ranging from scheduled monuments through to UNESCO heritage sites, with all the "easier" stuff in between.
 He also develops his own property projects, so brings a unique perspective to working with and around heritage assets.

-Dr David Cockcroft ACIfA - Senior Project Officer
+Dr David Cockcroft ACIfA - Principal Consultant, Archaeology and Heritage

 As Senior Project Officer David oversees a variety of fieldwork projects and assists with the development of our fieldwork team.
 Before joining Rocket, David worked as a Project Officer for archaeological companies and on a freelance basis as both and archaeologist and heritage consultant.
 He has made major contributions to grey literature reports for long-term aggregates extraction projects and worked on a number of community focused excavations.
 David produces well-written, clear, and good looking reports which can be enjoyed by professional archaeologists and the layperson alike.